FAQ

 How does channel grouping work?

-For example, traffic from google.com is classified as Organic Search, traffic from facebook.com as Social, and traffic from newsletter links with UTM parameters as Email.
+For example, traffic from google.com is classified as Organic Search, traffic from facebook.com as Social, traffic from chatgpt.com as AI Assistants, and traffic from newsletter links with UTM parameters as Email.

 Can I export my data?

 Yes.
-The Professional plan includes REST API access for programmatic data export.
-You can query visitors, pageviews, traffic sources, and revenue data in JSON format.
-The free plan supports WordPress's built-in privacy data export and erasure tools.
+Statnive ships a REST API in the free plugin for programmatic data export.
+You can query visitors, pageviews, traffic sources, and other analytics in JSON format.
+Statnive also integrates with WordPress's built-in privacy data export and erasure tools.

 Still have questions?